The New Zealand Primary Healthcare Awards | He Tohu Mauri Ora recognise excellence in primary healthcare.

 TEAM AND INDIVIDUAL AWARDS

-Outstanding contribution to health
+CareHQ outstanding contribution to health

 Nomination only The winner of this prestigious award will be a person working in primary healthcare who has made a stellar contribution to health and is an absolute inspiration to others.
 Their contribution could be made over a lifetime, or through one momentous invention or action, or for achieving recognition on the international stage.
 Whatever it is they have done, or are doing, it has made a significant positive impact on primary healthcare.
 That impact could be on health providers or teams, or on everyday New Zealand citizens – or both – or more than these.
 Their initiative or work could span any aspect of healthcare (eg, technology, business, clinical services, workforce development, education, research, etc).
 Your nomination may include: • Demonstration of patient-centred care and improvement of patient wellbeing, safety and satisfaction. • Sector collaboration and participation. • Positive impact on health equity. • Impact on a community and or the sector.
 Describe: 1.
 Why you believe this person is worthy of the award; include details of projects or initiatives or bodies of work and the impacts they have had and on whom.
 2. Why you believe this person’s work will inspire others inside and outside of primary healthcare to reach for the same heights in their professional lives.
 3. Any other awards or accolades or acknowledgements this person has received.
 4. The single quality (eg, doggedness, originality, bravery), that you believe is their secret ingredient to success.